We think the query is running slowly because we are missing statistics or statistics and bad. Does it make sense? Does the query too complexe?

 The Segment, Sequence Project, Join, and Stream Aggregate are particularly undesirable given the high row counts, and certainly the 32 million index seeks involved there.
 The Segment-Project-Aggregate pattern (containing an ANY aggregate) is suggestive of an aggregate correlated subquery (x = (SELECT MAX(y) …) which is easy to write, but rarely performs well in practice.
 Without being able to see the view definition, it is difficult to be certain about the syntax that causes this pattern to surface, but there can be no doubt that the resulting operations are extremely expensive.
 This pattern repeats a few times in the plan, so it is definitely worth reviewing.

 There is nothing wrong with nested loops joins per se, but it is in their nature that inaccurate cardinality estimations can lead to unexpectedly poor performance.
 Nested loops joins also benefit from clear navigational SQL syntax, and high-quality supporting indexes.
-Few of the indexes in the execution plan appear to be optimal, with many missing the columns needed to be covering, and some have a column with very low selectivity (`PARTITION`) as the leading key.
+Few of the indexes in the execution plan appear to be optimal, with many missing the columns needed to be covering, and some have a column with very low selectivity (PARTITION) as the leading key.
 This can be important because the statistics histogram associated with the index is built on the leading column only.
-There appears to be only one value for
+There appears to be only one value for PARTITION in the database, so this is a bit of a waste of a histogram, even if other useful column statistics exist.

 The query itself is clearly generated, but there's not too much wrong with it, once the excessive parentheses are removed and the misleading cross join is replaced with the inner join actually specified.
 The optimizer is able to do this, so the problems really are rooted in the design of the tables, existing indexes (and possibly statistics), but most importantly in the view definitions.